 Reconnaissance walking in South Shropshire

-As ever, I had a back up plan in mind: this time, it was to be the Long Mynd near Church Stretton.
-I had passed by this striking hill country a number of times while destined for such places as Abergavenny, Crickhowell and Brecon so it was about time that I paid the area a visit, even as short as my first one proved to be.
+As ever, I had a back-up plan in mind: this time, it was to be the Long Mynd near Church Stretton.
+Having passed by this striking hill country a number of times while destined for such places as Abergavenny, Crickhowell and Brecon, it was about time that I paid the area a visit, even as short as my first one turned out to be.
+The oversight had been caused by my not realising what was there.
+The sighting of the shapely prominences even had me wondering if I was nearing Abergavenny, the first time that I went down there.
+More wisdom has emerged since then.

-I pottered up the Carding Mill Valley to the heights where Pole Bank tempted until I saw the faintness of the path through the heather from Shooting Box.
+Thus, I pottered up the Carding Mill Valley to the heights where Pole Bank tempted me until I saw the faintness of the path through the heather from Shooting Box.
 That still left me with a good bimble before I came back down again, by way of Haddon Hill and Bodbury Hill.
-These hills may not be high but the gradients are nothing to be mocked; they certainly gave my legs and lungs a decent workout.
-The day remained resolutely overcast but that doesn’t bother me since the idea of a return is a tempting prospect.
-I still hope to get to Knighton…
+These hills may not be high in those parts, yet the gradients are nothing to be mocked; they certainly gave my legs and lungs a decent workout.
+The day remained resolutely overcast, but that doesn’t bother me, since the idea of a return is a tempting prospect.
+In any case, I still hope to get to Knighton, and the prospect of seeing the environs of Church Stretton under blue skies is another motivator.
+There may be much cause for repeat visits yet.